Greek Legion (Septinsular Republic): History

-In autumn 1805 the Greek Legion participated in the Anglo-Russian invasion of Naples, alongside 14,000 Russian and 10,000 British troops.
-The expedition was cut short, however, by Napoleon's decisive victory at the Battle of Austerlitz in December.
-In February 1806, the Anglo-Russians were forced to abandon the Italian mainland to the French.
+In August 1805 the Greek Legion participated in the Anglo-Russian invasion of Naples, alongside 14,000 Russian and 10,000 British troops.
+The expedition was cut short, however, by Napoleon's decisive victory at the Battle of Austerlitz in December and changing allegiances of the Neapolitan government.
+In 7 January 1806, the Russians were forced to abandon the Italian mainland to the French.
 Fotos Tzavelas, Christos Kalogeros, and the future hero of the Greek Revolution, Nikitas Stamatelopoulos, particularly distinguished themselves during this campaign.
-In 1806 the Legion participated in operations in Dalmatia, where Papadopoulos commanded the Russian forces operating at the Bay of Kotor.
+During its time in Italy, the legion suffered heavy casualties from a malaria outbreak.
+An attempted merger of the Maniot-dominated Spartan Legion into the Peloponnesian one sparked a conflict between their commanders in April 1806.
+Papadopoulos intervened, separating the two units and making the Spartan Legion an independent formation.
+The same year, the Legion participated in operations in Dalmatia, where Papadopoulos commanded the Russian forces operating at the Bay of Kotor.
 On 19 September 1806, the legion captured Castel Nuovo after a seven-hour battle.
 During the unsuccessful Russian siege of Ragusa, the Legion confronted another Greek unit (augmented with Albanians and Slavs) in French service, the Chasseurs d'Orient under Nikolaos Papazoglou.
+The legion's participation in the Dalmatian operations has been disputed by some historians including Francis Carter and Foivos Oikonomou, since no mention of it has been made in Russian primary sources.
+Oikonomou claims that the Greeks serving in the Russian army in Dalmatia were in fact Orthodox Bosnians.

 The Russo-Turkish War (1806–1812) broke out in December and the legion was brought back to the Ionian Islands, where it took part in the erection of new defense works.
-In March 1807, it was transferred to Lefkada, launching occasional raids on the areas opposite the island, after Ali Pasha massed troops at Plagia, assisted by French artillery under Papazoglou.
+In March 1807, 400 members of the legion were transferred to Lefkada, while another 800 fighter detachment and the legion's artillery garrisoned Parga.
+On 22 March, the detachment stationed on Lefkada took part in a raid on Agia Mavra opposite the island; where Ali Pasha had massed troops, assisted by French artillery under Papazoglou.
+Although the raid was unsuccessful it curtailed Ali Pasha's plans to launch an offensive.
 During that time the unit reached its peak of 4,019 personnel.
-With the beginning of the Second Archipelago Expedition by Dmitry Senyavin, a portion of the Legion embarked for the Dardanelles.
-During a landing attempt at Tenedos, the hekatontarch Gogas Danglis was killed in action.
+With the beginning of the Second Archipelago Expedition by Dmitry Senyavin, 270 members of the Legion embarked for the Dardanelles.
+During a landing attempt at Tenedos, hekatontarch Gogas Danglis was killed in action.
+The Russians captured Tenedos in March 1807, defeated the Ottomans off Athos and then repulsed two further Ottoman attacks on Tenedos.
+The legion's defense of Tenedos became the subject of a Greek folk song.

 In the aftermath of the Peace of Tilsit, Russia returned the Septinsular Republic to France and the legion was disbanded on 30 August 1807.
-The majority of the legionnaires were recruited into the French Albanian Regiment.
+The majority of the legionnaires received recommendation letters from the Russian army and were recruited into the French Albanian Regiment under the condition of never fighting against Russia.